FrancescoRizzi/AWSomesauce/articles/BAS4-pws/README.md

 # Building a Shield: Protecting the Web Service

 Our web app may require the user to login through the corporate identity provider, but our web service is still open for all to access indiscriminately.
-That will not do for our highly sensitive information (and any operation we may provide through the web service).
+That will not do for our highly sensitive information (and any operation we may provide through the web service).<br />
 On the plus side, the web app is already set to feed the user's credentials to the web service, with each request it makes, so all we have to do is make this information required and validate it.

 ## The Use Case